tallforasmurf/CHIP8IDE/readme.md

 * [Mastering CHIP-8](http://mattmik.com/files/chip8/mastering/chip8.html), an essay by Matthew Mikolay, has a good technical description of the CHIP-8 but omits the SCHIP features.

-* [Matthew Mikolay's Retrocomputing page](http://retro.mattmik.com/) has documents, some program sources, and PDF copies of  all issues of the fanzine *VIPer*, in which can be found many CHIP-8 game listings.
+* [Matthew Mikolay's Retrocomputing page](http://retro.mattmik.com/) has documents, some program sources, and PDF copies of  all issues of the fanzine *VIPer*.

 * [*VIPer* issue 1](http://www.mattmik.com/files/viper/Volume1Issue01.pdf) has a lengthy review of the CHIP-8 instructions with a tutorial.